alessandrodondarini/tweet-virality-prediction/README.md

 Although the test accuracies of the three models are comparable and the F1-scores for the majority class (`unpopular`) remain relatively high (around **75%**), the consistently low F1-scores for the `average` class reveal that better handling of minority categories could lead to significant performance improvements across all evaluation metrics.

-### Conclusion
+### Conclusions

 This project demonstrates the potential of machine learning models to analyze social media data and predict viral trends using a minimal set of features.
-It also emphasizes the importance of addressing **class imbalance** to achieve more reliable predictions.
-As a natural outlook, applying resampling techniques or class-weight adjustments could help mitigate imbalance effects and improve overall model performance.
+It also highlights the importance of properly addressing **class imbalance** to achieve more reliable and generalizable predictions.

+As a natural next step, applying techniques such as **resampling** or **class-weight adjustments** could help mitigate imbalance effects and further improve model performance.

+The key takeaway of the project is the importance of enhancing the model’s ability to detect minority classes to more effectively identify high-potential content and optimize ad diffusion strategies.